asadian98/Deep-Learning-Course-EE25647/README.md

-# Deep Learning Course (EE25647)
+# Deep Learning Course

-This is the repository for my solutions to the Deep Learning course's coumputer assignments at Sharif University of Technology (EE25647 - Graduate).
-This course was taught by Dr.Emad Fatemizadeh at the Department of Electrical Engineering.
+This is the repository for my solutions to the Deep Learning course's coumputer assignments (EE25647 - Graduate).
+Department of EE @ Sharif University of Technology.

+Instructor: Dr.Emad Fatemizadeh; Fall 2021

 <b>HW1: MLP<b><br>